 Observing National Meth Awareness Day

-National Meth Awareness Day can be observed by support a family member or a friend who is suffering from this terrible addiction by helping them find a program to help.
+National Meth Awareness Day can be observed by supporting a family member or a friend who is suffering from this terrible addiction by helping them find a program to help.
 People can also learn more about meth addiction or spread the word about this holiday using the hashtag #NationalMethAwarenessDay on their social media for the day.